tetherball88/OStimNet/README.md

 ## 🔧 How It Works

-The mod enhances SkyrimNet's capabilities in two key ways:
+The mod enhances SkyrimNet's capabilities in three key ways:

 1. **Action Registration**: Several specialized actions are registered with SkyrimNet, allowing the AI to control OStim functionality through natural dialogue.
 When you chat with NPCs, the AI analyzes the conversation and can trigger appropriate intimate scenes or modifications.